Our History

 1960

-A St. Louis, Missouri, businessman, Walter Moehlenpah, expanded his hydraulics business, known as Moehlenpah Industries Inc. He entered the residential housing market by patenting his version of a punch-tooth connector plate to make prefabricated trusses.
-Using Cal Juriet and Gang-Nail Systems as a model, Moehlenpah also manufactured machinery to apply the connectors plates and established operations in Africa, Australia, Canada, and Europe.
+A St. Louis, Missouri businessman, Walter Moehlenpah, expands his hydraulics business, Moehlenpah Industries Inc., and enters the residential housing market by patenting his version of a punch-tooth connector plate to make prefabricated trusses.
+Using Cal Jureit and Gang-Nail Systems as a model, Moehlenpah also manufactures machinery to apply the connectors plates and establishes operations in Africa, Australia, Canada, and Europe.

 1972